-Activists laud Native American women’s election to US House
+Native American women’s election to US House celebrated

 Most Read Nation & World Stories

 Haaland, who is 57, will replace U.S. Rep. Michelle Lujan Grisham, a Democrat who ran successfully for governor this year.
-Her district covers Albuquerque, and a handful of rural communities that include tribal communities.
+Her district covers Albuquerque and a handful of rural communities that include tribal communities.

 Davids’ district, meanwhile, lies in the suburbs west of Kansas City.
 She unseated U.S. Rep. Kevin Yoder, a Republican.
 In addition to being one of the first Native American congresswomen, she’ll also be the nation’s first LGBT Native American to serve as a federal lawmaker.

-On election night, Davids highlighted her life story of being raised by a single mother, being a first-generation college student and working while she was in school, saying those experiences were not unusual.
+On election night, Davids, a lawyer and former White House fellow, highlighted her life story of being raised by a single mother, being a first-generation college student and working while she was in school, saying those experiences were not unusual.

 “What is uncommon, until now, is to have those voices and those stories and those experiences truly reflected in our federal government, in Congress and the Senate,” she said.